Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 Some of the first snorkel masks that provided a wide view used rounded masks.
 This does provide a somewhat more focused view out of the edges but also produces a slight distortion when you look straight out.

 A flat lens provides a clearer view looking straight but a slightly distorted view around the edges of your field of view.
-Most times you look straight out and therefore have a better view in this direction provides a lot more benefit compared to less distortion around the edges.
+Most times you look straight out and therefore have a better view with a flat lens in this direction provides a lot more benefit compared to less distortion around the edges.

 Another advantage of the V2 is that it has a separate breathing chamber that directly connects to the snorkel.
 This reduces the accumulation of humid air inside the mask as it never really gets into the mask itself.